dotnet/dotNext/docs/index.md

 This chapter gives quick overview of these libraries.
 Read [articles](./features/core/extensions.md) for closer look at all available features.

+> [!IMPORTANT]
+> DotNext is in early stage of development.
+Backward compatibility of API is not guaranteed before 1.0 version.

 # DotNext
 This library is the core of .NEXT which extends .NET Standard API with
   * Extension methods for .NET Standard types including generic collections